Superadditivity-based valid inequalities and asymptotic bounds for the vehicle routing problem with stochastic demands

-For each edge $e \in E$, an integer variable $x_e$ represents the number of times edge $e$ is traversed.
-For edges $e \in E(N)$ linking customer nodes, $x_e$ is binary.
-For edges $e \in \delta(0)$ incident to the depot, the variable may take values in $\{0,1,2\}$, with $x_{e} = 2$ meaning that a vehicle serves a single customer.
-A binary variable $z_m$ indicates whether the selected fleet comprises $m$ vehicles.
-The objective is to minimize the sum of the first-stage cost (distance traveled along the planned routes) and the second-stage cost (expected recourse cost).
-The VRPSD under the a priori optimization paradigm is formulated as follows: \begingroup \allowdisplaybreaks
+We adopt an edge-flow formulation of the problem.
+For each edge $e \in E$, an integer variable~$x_e$ represents the number of times $e$~is traversed in the a priori solution.
+For edges $e \in E(N)$ between customers, $x_e$ is binary; for edges $e \in \delta(0)$ incident to the depot, $x_e \in \{0,1,2\}$, with $x_e = 2$ indicating that a vehicle serves a single customer.
+A binary variable~$z_m$ indicates whether the solution comprises $m$~routes.
+The objective is to minimize the sum of the first-stage cost (travel distance along the planned routes) and the second-stage cost (expected recourse cost).
+The VRPSD is formulated as follows: \begingroup \allowdisplaybreaks

 \endgroup